Framework

 };

-An embedded component can be imported into a vanilla web application like so:
+An exported module can then be imported into a vanilla web application like so:

 <script type="module">